jennybc/repurrrsive/README.md

 #> [25] "Kevan Lannister"    "Melisandre"         "Merrett Frey"
 #> [28] "Quentyn Martell"    "Samwell Tarly"      "Sansa Stark"
 map_dfr(got_chars, `[`, c("name", "gender", "culture", "born"))
-#> # A tibble: 30 x 4
+#> # A tibble: 30 × 4
 #>    name               gender culture    born
 #>    <chr>              <chr>  <chr>      <chr>
-#>  1 Theon Greyjoy      Male   Ironborn In 278 AC or 279 AC, at Pyke
+#>  1 Theon Greyjoy      Male   "Ironborn" "In 278 AC or 279 AC, at Pyke"
-#>  2 Tyrion Lannister   Male   ""       In 273 AC, at Casterly Rock
+#>  2 Tyrion Lannister   Male   ""         "In 273 AC, at Casterly Rock"
-#>  3 Victarion Greyjoy  Male   Ironborn In 268 AC or before, at Pyke
+#>  3 Victarion Greyjoy  Male   "Ironborn" "In 268 AC or before, at Pyke"
 #>  4 Will               Male   ""         ""
-#>  5 Areo Hotah         Male   Norvoshi In 257 AC or before, at Norvos
+#>  5 Areo Hotah         Male   "Norvoshi" "In 257 AC or before, at Norvos"
-#>  6 Chett              Male   ""       At Hag's Mire
+#>  6 Chett              Male   ""         "At Hag's Mire"
-#>  7 Cressen            Male   ""       In 219 AC or 220 AC
+#>  7 Cressen            Male   ""         "In 219 AC or 220 AC"
-#>  8 Arianne Martell    Female Dornish  In 276 AC, at Sunspear
+#>  8 Arianne Martell    Female "Dornish"  "In 276 AC, at Sunspear"
-#>  9 Daenerys Targaryen Female Valyrian In 284 AC, at Dragonstone
+#>  9 Daenerys Targaryen Female "Valyrian" "In 284 AC, at Dragonstone"
-#> 10 Davos Seaworth     Male   Westeros In 260 AC or before, at King's Landi…
+#> 10 Davos Seaworth     Male   "Westeros" "In 260 AC or before, at King's Landing"
 #> # … with 20 more rows
 ```